-Following Gordon’s birth, James and Elizabeth had more children until they had a full dozen: Amanda, Floyd, Evaline, Peradine, Gordon H., Barbary Ellen, Giles Henderson, William H. T., Rachel Monacha, James Anderson, Charles Monroe, and Hamilton N.
+Following Gordon’s birth, James and Elizabeth had more children until they had a full dozen: Amanda, Floyd, Evaline, Peradine, Gordon, Barbary Ellen, Giles Henderson, William H. T., Rachel Monacha, James Anderson, Charles Monroe, and Hamilton N.

 American Civil War (4 Feb 1861-23 Jun 1865)

-Gordon enlisted in Jacksonville as a private on 10 September 1861 in Company A, 54th Regiment of the Virginia Infantry, for a period of one year.7 He was 22 and a farmer.
+Gordon enlisted in Jacksonville as a private on 10 September 1861 in Company A, 54th Regiment of the Virginia Infantry, for one year.7 He was 22 and a farmer.
 He may not have known at the time that his wife Emaline was pregnant with their third child.

 Three of his brothers [Floyd, Giles Henderson, and William H. T.] and two of his sisters’ husbands [Amanda’s husband George Washington LESTER and Peradine’s husband Sylvester MILLS] served in Company A, 54th Infantry Regiment Virginia Infantry alongside Gordon.
 His sister Evaline’s husband Mathias RATLIFF served in Company E of the same regiment.